stoeps13/connections-doc/source/admin/install/t_inst_prepare_database_wizard_oracle.md

     xhost + // Grant display authority to other users

+    !!! note
-    **Note:** If granting display authority to all users is a security concern for you, change the command to grant display authority to a specific user or users.
+    If granting display authority to all users is a security concern for you, change the command to grant display authority to a specific user or users.
 For more information about this command, consult your AIX or Linux administrator guide.

     echo $DISPLAY // Echo the value of DISPLAY under the root user